A holiday home tour focused on decorating the living room and kitchen for our first holiday season in our new home to create a cozy space.

 2020 Holiday Home Tour

-The living room is where we spend almost all of our evening time as a family, plus it’s where the tree goes, so I wanted this space to be super festive.
+The living room is where we spend almost all of our evening time as a family.
+Plus it’s where the tree goes.
+So I wanted this space to be super festive.
 Our tree is made up of just family ornaments this year.
 There are a few fragile ones at the top, but mostly I just let the kids decorate the tree with all the kid-safe stuff this year.
 I have many years of fancy trees ahead of me, but limited years with my little ones.
 It doesn’t matter what the tree looks like, it just matters the memories that we made decorating it.
 (And those memories were happy until that thing fell on my head!
 I was a bit of a grumpy mom after that).

 Switching out our pillowcases seasonally is my favorite, so I have a growing stash of holiday pillow covers.
 I prefer pillow covers over actual new throw pillows because they take up WAY less space when storing.
 The snowman and Merry Christmas cases came from Amazon a few years ago.
 The other two were part of my Winter boxes from Decocrated both this year and last year.
 I especially love the sweater one that says “Get cozy with it.
 Fa la la la la la la.”

 In the kitchen I put lights and garland above the cabinets.
-Jesse thought I was crazy for doing it, but I love the glow of the lights at night.
+My husband thought I was crazy for doing it, but I love the glow of the lights at night.
 It adds such an element of warmth and coziness.
 I added a few little Christmas touches to my shelves with a few little gingerbread cookie cutters and Santa Yoda.
 It’s just not Christmas without Santa Yoda.

-I’ve always wanted a big kitchen with an island.
+I always wanted a big kitchen with an island.
 The extra space is so useful for cooking and preparing meals.
 Plus, it’s fun to have somewhere else in the kitchen to decorate.
 My two tiered tray from Decocrated is perfect here.
 It adds an element of height, plus a lot of color from the ornaments on the bottom.

 The kitchen is also home to the bar cabinet that Jesse built for me a few years ago.
 It has kind of become my mantel for seasonal decorating, since I don’t have one of those anymore.
 For the holidays, I made a little blue, green and white winter village.
 The little white houses came from Dollar Tree for my mantel last year.
 I spray painted them white for a more neutral and timeless look.
 The bottle brush trees are from Target, in the Dollar Spot.
 The ceramic blue and green trees were in my Decocrated box last winter.
 I absolutely love the texture and the colors.
 They also pair well with the flat wooden houses and tree that were in my Decocrated box this year.
 I’m kind of obsessed with how this little village came together this year.